Let Your Employees Tell Your Story

 A potential customer can learn a lot about your company and services from an email or flyer.
 But, can they really tell who you ARE?

 For a small business, setting yourself apart from competitors is a must to survive.
 Establishing a strong personality, culture, and reputation is an effective way to do so.
 Current customers may have an idea, but how do you communicate that to potential customers or even people who have no idea who you are?
-Social media is the place to start, and your employees are your strongest asset.
+Social media is the place to start, and your employees are your strongest asset for creating a social media personality.
 I’m not talking about them doing work either.
 I’m talking about them just being them.

 Here’s a couple ways you can start.